ArminJo/ServoEasing/README.md

 Every ServoEasing object is appended to the ServoEasingArray by the attach() function.
 **Only the order of the attach() statements determines the position in the array.**
-So you can access your servo, which you attached secondly, also by `ServoEasing::ServoEasingArray[1]->setEaseTo(135)` as it is done [here](https://github.com/ArminJo/ServoEasing/blob/master/examples/ThreeServos/ThreeServos.ino#L142).<br/>
+So you can access your servo, which you attached secondly, also by `ServoEasing::ServoEasingArray[1]->setEaseTo(135)` as it is done [here](https://github.com/ArminJo/ServoEasing/blob/master/examples/ThreeServos/ThreeServos.ino#L144).<br/>
 There are also many other `*AllServos*` functions like `stopAllServos()`.

-To move multiple servos synchronized, you can fill up the `ServoEasing::ServoEasingNextPositionArray` with the desired positions and then use e.g. the function `setEaseToForAllServos(uint_fast16_t aDegreesPerSecond)`.
-Another example can be found [here](https://github.com/ArminJo/ServoEasing/blob/master/examples/ThreeServos/ThreeServos.ino#L162).<br/>
+To move multiple servo, you can fill up the `ServoEasing::ServoEasingNextPositionArray` with the desired positions and then use e.g. the function `setEaseToForAllServos()`.
+Then you must enable interrupt with `enableServoEasingInterrupt()` or call `updateAllServos()` in your main loop until it returns true.<br/>
+If you want to move all your servos synchronized, i.e. they all stop at the same time, you can use the `setEaseToForAllServosSynchronizeAndWaitForAllServosToStop()` or `setEaseToForAllServosSynchronizeAndStartInterrupt` function.<br/>
+An example can be found [here](https://github.com/ArminJo/ServoEasing/blob/master/examples/ThreeServos/ThreeServos.ino#L162).<br/>
 The [Quadruped example](https://github.com/ArminJo/ServoEasing/blob/master/examples/QuadrupedControl/QuadrupedServoControl.hpp#L32) makes heavy use of the `*AllServos*` functions.

 If you **detach** a servo and then attach another one, the latter will get the index of the former detached one.